Orion constellation is one of the brightest and best known constellations in the night sky. It lies on the celestial equator.

 Mintaka – δ Orionis (Delta Orionis, 34 Orionis)

 Mintaka, Delta Orionis, is the westernmost of the three stars in the Belt of Orion.
 It is the right-most star when observed from the Northern Hemisphere, facing south.
-The name Mintaka is derived from the Arabic word manţaqah, which means “area” or “region.”
+The name Mintaka is derived from the Arabic word manţaqah, meaning “area” or “region.”

 Mintaka is a multiple star, classified as an eclipsing binary variable.
 The primary component is a double star consisting of a class B giant and a hot class O star which orbit each other every 5.63 days and eclipse each other slightly, causing a 0.2 magnitude drop in luminosity.
 The system also contains a magnitude 7 star separated by about 52” from the primary component, and a very faint 14th magnitude star in between.

 Mintaka is approximately 900 light years distant.
 Its brightest components are both roughly 90,000 times as luminous as our Sun and have more than 20 solar masses.
-They will both end their lives in violent supernova explosions.
+They will both end their lives as supernovae.

 In the order of brightness, the apparent magnitudes of the components are 2.23 (3.2/3.3), 6.85, 14.0.
 Mintaka is the faintest of the three stars in Orion’s Belt and the seventh brightest star in Orion.
 It is the closest bright star to the celestial equator: it rises and sets almost exactly east and west.